farbod-behnam/DatingApp/README.md

 # Dating App #
 - - - -

-A dating application implemented in .Net and Angular framework with REST API architecture
+A dating application implemented in .Net and Angular frameworks with REST API architecture